ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 	 1. Use the default **Server** option and specify the application ingress subdomain as **Origin server address**, for example  `cdn-with-cda-todolist.<ingress-subdomain>`.
 	 1. Check HTTP port.
 	 1. Check HTTPS port and select **Wildcard** SSL certificate.

+      With the **Wildcard** certificate, you will access your app through the IBM provided CNAME.
+			{: note}
 1. Accept the **Master Service Agreement** and click **Create**.
 1. In the DNS service provider for your custom domain, create a new CNAME record mapping the CDN domain to the Custom CNAME.
 If using [IBM Domain Name Service](https://{DomainName}/classic/network/dns/forwardzones), take the following steps:
    1. Click the name of your domain.